SMALL, BUT PERFECTLY FORMED

 Beckenham Theatre Centre Ltd is a registered charity, staffed entirely by volunteers, which has been committed to serving, involving and delighting the local community for almost 70 years.
 Registered number 236434 (England & Wales).
 We have a board of up to 16 Trustees, elected by quorum of members at an annual general meeting.
 The current chairman is Emma Berryman.

-Beckenham Children’s Theatre, as we were initially known, was founded in 1948 post-war Beckenham by Hanna Schweizer the Borough Children’s Librarian at Beckenham Library.
+Beckenham Children’s Theatre, as we were initially known, was founded in 1948 post-war Beckenham by Hanna Schweizer the Borough Children’s Librarian at Beckenham Library along with Barbara Longhurst, who had been the Borough Librarian during the war.
 Originally conceived as a children’s play reading group, it was not long before the children aspired to perform the plays as well.

 Sidney Minchin was soon to join Hanna and two children’s groups were formed.
-One meeting on Tuesday evenings at Churchfields School in Beckenham, the other on Wednesday evenings at Hawes Down School in West Wickham.
+One run by Sidney on Tuesday evenings at Churchfields School in Beckenham, the other run by Hanna on Wednesday evenings at Hawes Down School in West Wickham.
 The groups covered all aspects of theatre, including acting, stage management, lighting, play reading and costumes.
+Sidney was supported by his wife, Kath Minchin, who continued to be the main driving force behind the theatre after his premature death.

 By 16 November 1948, after just six weeks rehearsal, the first ever Beckenham Children’s Theatre production was ready to open…